Blyth Spartans A.F.C.: Promotion to the National League North (2016–present)

 On 1 June 2019, Blyth Spartans announced the appointment of former Newcastle United and Sunderland midfielder Lee Clark as their new manager.
-Clark has past Football League experience managing the likes of Birmingham City and Huddersfield Town.
-Under Clark, Spartans lost their first four league matches of the season, before picking up a point at Bradford Park Avenue.
+Under Clark, Spartans lost their first four league matches of the season, before a 0–0 draw at Bradford Park Avenue.

 On 16 August 2022, former South Shields manager Graham Fenton was appointed as the club's first team manager on a two-year deal.
 Having kept Blyth in the National League North in the previous season, Fenton was dismissed on 28 December 2023.
 After being named as the interim manager, Jon Shaw was named as the permanent manager the following day.

 In February 2024, the club was taken over by Irfan Liaquat.
 Following the takeover, there was no significant upturn in form and the club were relegated at the end of the 2023–24 season.

 On 16 October 2024, chairman Liaquat announced his intentions to sell the club with immediate effect, citing ongoing boycotts and protests as a key factor in his decision.
 The following day, the Northern Premier League announced that the club's two upcoming fixtures against Gainsborough Trinity and FC United of Manchester had been postponed due to the league having concerns over certain operational requirements not being in place.
 On 31 October 2024, the club announced that they had been taken over by a newly former Community Interest Company, "Blyth Spartans CIC 2024", led by local businessman Martin Trinder.
 Despite the takeover however, the club's finances remained a real issue with a crowdfunding appeal launched in February 2025 to help secure the immediate future of the club.
 On 15 March 2025, a 3–1 home defeat to Warrington Rylands saw Spartans suffer a second consecutive relegation.